The Pittsburg Land Bank focuses on the conversion of vacant, abandoned, tax-delinquent, or otherwise underused properties into productive use.

 Vacant, abandoned, tax-delinquent, or otherwise underused properties are often grouped together as “problem properties” because they destabilize neighborhoods, create fire and safety hazards, drive down property values, and drain local tax dollars.
-The City of Pittsburg Land Bank was created to strategically acquire problem properties, eliminate the liabilities, and transfer the properties to new, responsible owners in a transparent manner that results in outcomes consistent with community-based plans.
+The Pittsburg Land Bank was created to strategically acquire problem properties, eliminate the liabilities, and transfer the properties to new, responsible owners in a transparent manner that results in outcomes consistent with community-based plans.

-Every transfer of property from the City of Pittsburg Land Bank will be accompanied by a development agreement, outlining the final use of the property as well as accompanying timelines.
+Every transfer of property from the Pittsburg Land Bank will be accompanied by a development agreement, outlining the final use of the property as well as accompanying timelines.
 The purchase price for Land Bank properties will be negotiated based on the cost to acquire the property as well as the details in the development agreement.
-The City of Pittsburg Land Bank Board of Trustees will approve the final agreement and purchase offer.
+The Pittsburg Land Bank Board of Trustees will approve the final agreement and purchase offer.

 Director of Community Development & Housing